zk/docs.pair.io/resources/pages/collaboration.md

     Running user hook.
     Done adding user.

-They'll be able to log into the instance at this point. `ssh gh-login@XXX.XXX.XXX.XXX`.
+They'll be able to log in at this point. `ssh gh-login@ip`.